open-olive/loop-development-kit/docs/src/markdown-pages/guides/troubleshooting.md

 The LDK provides [a location](https://github.com/open-olive/loop-development-kit/issues) for Loop Authors to open and track issues that they are experiencing when building Loops.
 We recommend searching issues to find solutions to common problems.

+If you have an issue to report, please include:

+1. Your operating system version, the Olive Helps version running on your system, and LDK version used to compile the Loop.
+2. Entries from the Olive Helps logs surrounding the bug you're reporting.
+We may ask you to provide logs with logging level set to `trace`.
+3. A minimal reproducible example of the Loop code causing the bug, if possible.

 ## Common Issues

 ### Cannot Add Local Loop